Analog Computing with Hybrid Couplers and Phase Shifters: Introduction

 \section{Introduction}

-The evolution of computing has witnessed a significant paradigm shift from early analog systems to the dominant digital computers.
-In the mid-20th century, analog computers were widely employed for solving differential equations by exploiting the intrinsic physical laws of electronic components \cite{gol93}.
-However, the rapid evolution of \gls{cmos} technology, combined with the distinctive benefits of digital systems such as high numerical precision, reliable data storage, and programmable reconfigurability, eventually positioned digital computing as the universal paradigm \cite{rab02}.

-Despite its remarkable success, modern digital computing is encountering growing challenges in the post-Moore's Law era.
-Emerging applications such as 6G wireless communications and advanced radar systems require real-time processing of ultra-wideband signals at unprecedented data rates.
-Under these conditions, digital processors are increasingly constrained by the von Neumann bottleneck, where frequent data transfer between memory and processing units leads to excessive latency and energy consumption \cite{bac78}.
-In addition, fully digitizing wideband signals at the front end demands high-speed, high-resolution \glspl{adc}, whose power consumption scales unfavorably with bandwidth and resolution \cite{mur25}.

-These limitations have motivated a renewed interest in alternative computing architectures that move beyond a purely digital abstraction of information.
-In particular, analog computing approaches have re-emerged as promising hardware accelerators for computation-intensive linear algebraic operations, which dominate many signal processing tasks.
-By performing computation directly on the physical carrier of information, such as voltages, currents, or \gls{em} waves, analog computing can bypass the sampling-rate bottleneck imposed by \glspl{adc} and significantly reduce data-movement overhead.
-As a result, it offers the potential for near-zero-latency processing with massive intrinsic bandwidth, making it an attractive complement to digital processors for future communication and sensing systems \cite{cal13,sil14,zan21,iel18}.
+The growth of data-intensive applications is imposing increasingly stringent requirements on computing systems.
+Conventional digital computers are fundamentally constrained by factors such as the clock frequency, costly analog-to-digital conversion, and high power consumption, and therefore are pushed to their limits \cite{rab02}.
+As a promising alternative paradigm, analog computing has re-emerged as a hardware accelerator for computation-intensive linear algebraic operations.
+By performing computation directly on the physical carrier of information, such as voltages and currents, analog computing can bypass the sampling-rate bottleneck imposed by \glspl{adc} and offer faster (with near-zero-latency) and more energy-efficient computations.
+As a result, it is an attractive complement to digital processors for future communication and sensing systems \cite{cal13,sil14,zan21,iel18}.

 An important form of analog computing leverages \gls{em} signals in the microwave regime, which are extensively used in communication systems and benefit from mature, well-characterized hardware.
 Interestingly, microwave signals naturally interfere with each other during propagation, allowing the computation of specific operations ``for free'' in the analog domain.
 Since microwave signals commonly propagate in linear media (e.g., air) or through linear components (e.g., transmission lines, resistors, capacitors, and inductors), in this work, we focus on exploiting linear microwave networks for analog computation.
 Such networks designed for the purpose of computation have been denoted as \glspl{milac} \cite{ner25-1,ner25-2}.
 A \gls{milac} can be abstracted as a black box, representing the linear microwave network, that receives input signals on some ports and returns output signals on other ports, as illustrated in Fig.~\ref{fig:milac-intro}.